 Sweet Almond Milk

-- ¾ cup almonds (ideally these should be soaked in water for 24 hours the night before to make their nutrients more bioavailable.
-In the real world that is my life--this step happens only half of the time--just keeping it real.)
+- 3/4 cup organic almonds (ideally these should be soaked in water for 24 hours the night before)

 Interested in making more homemade milk?
 Check out this recipe for coconut milk!